JNU-Tangyin/RRO/README.md

 Note: the 3d environment has now been made standalone as a python module!

-If you want to run the pure environment without training, you can install `rro_env `from pypi [check this out on pypi.org](https://pypi.org/project/rro-env):
+A simplest way to experience the 3d container yard environment without training is to import it in your own code. first install `rro_env` from pypi [check this out on pypi.org](https://pypi.org/project/rro-env)

 ```shell
 pip install rro-env